 When I lived in Holland, Tulip Mama would make it every winter and I just became OBSESSED with the flavors.
 It’s got smoky paprika, zingy sauerkraut, decadent crème fraîche (and a whole host of other flavor powerhouses, like apple and ground “beef”).

 Needless to say, I am SO EXCITED to share my vegetarian version of this recipe with you today!

 Hungarian unstuffed cabbage is an improved take on stuffed cabbage.
 I say improved because, as mentioned, this is probably my favorite dish ever.
 But I’m not biased, promise!

 - Rice: Start with 1 cup of rice.
 I used white, but jasmine or brown will work too.
 We’ll heap the unstuffed cabbage on top of the rice to serve!

 - Onion: You’ll need 1 whole onion, whether white or yellow.

 - Ground Beef: Use 16 oz of plant based ground beef for the meat portion.
-You can use Beyond Burger, Impossible Burger, or any other brand that you like!
+You can use Beyond Burger, Impossible Burger, or make your own vegan ground beef!
 The traditional recipe uses real beef, but that plant-based options work splendidly here.